Tayruh/sadako/reference.md

 `~`

 The condition block allows you to display or not display blocks of story script based on conditions.
-It's basically `if`/`else if`/`else` from javascript, except it runs story script instead.
+It's basically `if`/`else if`/`else`/`for`/`while` from javascript, except it runs story script instead.

 It's important to note that the `~` condition token acts the same as a `+` choice token in that the levels of depth are based on the number of leading tokens, and the script inside the block increases by one depth.

+Be aware `{ }` inline labels are not allowed with condition blocks and will be stripped during compiling.

+#### if, else if, else

 ```
 ~ if ($.money > 100)